playcanvas/engine/README.md

 ## Users

 PlayCanvas Engine and Tools been used by leading companies in game development, automotive, digital agencies and more.
 Some of them are:
-**Disney, King, Zynga, Miniclip, Universal, Nickelodeon, Leapfrog, IGT, ARM, Samsung, Google, Mozilla, Facebook**
+**Disney, King, Zynga, Miniclip, Nickelodeon, Leapfrog, IGT, ARM, Samsung, Mozilla, Facebook**

 ## Features